NeilyWitches/Madame-Solveur/README.md

 ![level_3_instructions_2_gif](https://user-images.githubusercontent.com/59269773/145657027-780b120c-e8a0-42c1-aafd-f4ff6da604a9.gif)

-- Employed Fisher-Yates suffle algorithm in Level 3 ensuring the barrels are always random but that every label affixed to each barell is random yet always incorrectly labelled.
+- Employed Fisher-Yates shuffle algorithm in Level 3 ensuring the barrels are always random but that every label affixed to each barell is random yet always incorrectly labelled.

 ```javascript
 attachWrongLabels(barrelsArray, labelsArray) {